cesedebe/E-comm-pytest-automation/README.md

-# E-commerce Site Test Framework
+# E-commerce Website Test Framework

 This repository contains an automated test framework, designed for an e-commerce site built with WordPress and WooCommerce.
 The site utilizes the StoreFront theme and features both frontend and backend tests.